 - Tingling sensations around the mouth

-Hypoglycemia can also occur during sleep.
+Hypoglycemia can also happen during sleep.
 Some signs of hypoglycemia during sleep include:

 - Crying out or having nightmares

 - Finding your clothing or linens damp from perspiration